J. H. Wyman: Career

+Wyman segued into writing and producing in the late 90s and early 2000s.
+While still under the name Joel Wyner, he wrote and directed the theatrical film Pale Saints.

-After a short stint as an actor (using the stage name Joel Wyner) which included roles in the TV-series Catwalk (1992) and Sirens (1993), Wyman segued into writing and producing.
-His first major feature script was The Mexican (2001) starring Julia Roberts and Brad Pitt, directed by acclaimed director Gore Verbinski.
+His first major feature script was The Mexican (2001) starring Julia Roberts and Brad Pitt, directed by Gore Verbinski.
 He then created the FOX series Keen Eddie (2003).

 In 2008, Wyman joined the first season of the FOX science fiction series Fringe as a writer and co-executive producer.
 At the start of season two, he was promoted to executive producer and co-showrunner (titles he shared with Jeff Pinkner).
 At the beginning of season five, he became the sole showrunner.
-He also directed two episodes: "A Short Story About Love" (Season 4, Episode 15) and the season-five finale, "An Enemy of Fate".
+He also directed two episodes: "A Short Story About Love" (season 4, episode 15) and the season-five finale, "An Enemy of Fate".

 Wyman is the creator, executive producer and showrunner of the FOX science-fiction series Almost Human (2013).

 In 1997, Wyman formed his production company, Frequency Films, which produced such film and TV projects as Pale Saints, Keen Eddie, Almost Human and Dead Man Down.